brianbancroft/OpenCanadaGeoData/README.md

-# A Quick End-of-2016 Journey through Open Geospatial Data of Canada and its places.
+# A somewhat Incomplete Journey through Open Geospatial Data of Canada and its places.

 ## Introduction